How to turn company expertise into a recognizable body of thought

 The observation is what the company saw.
 The interpretation explains why it may have happened.
 The recommendation translates that understanding into action.

 Separating the layers shows intellectual discipline, and also allows the audience to disagree productively.
 A customer may accept the observation but propose a different cause.
-That does not destroy the content; it creates a more serious conversation.
+Far from destroying the content, this creates a more serious conversation, and is a healthier basis for authority than asking readers to accept a polished conclusion whole.

+First-party evidence deserves particular care.
 Companies often have valuable internal data that no external publisher can reproduce.
 This gives them an opportunity to contribute genuinely distinctive insight.
 But it also creates incentives to select only flattering results.

 Credibility requires transparent handling of the company’s own interest.
 The source should be clear.
 The sample should not be presented as broader than it is.
 Limitations should not be hidden simply because they complicate the promotional story.